Special Election of ACM@UIOWA - Fall 2021

 Here, the candidates are listed in alphabetical order.
 They will be randomized on the ballot.

-Voting will be held via an online form that will be sent to each member's email on Thursday, April 9th with the deadline to vote being Friday, April 9th at 11:59PM.
-Results will be announced no later than Monday, April 12th.
+Voting will be held via an online form that will be sent to each official member's email on Thursday, September 16th with the deadline to vote being Sunday, September 19th at 11:59PM .
+Results will be announced no later than Monday, September 20th.

 Annual Election - NEED TO KNOW DETAILS

-WHAT: Elections for the five ACM@UIOWA officer positions: President, Vice-President, Secretary-Treasurer, Webmaster, and Events Chair.
+WHAT: Elections for the five ACM@UIOWA officer positions: President, Vice-President, Secretary, Treasurer, and Events Chair.
 These are year-long positions, and will be held from Fall 2021 - Spring 2022.
 More info can be found in the ACM@UIOWA Constitution.
 More information on the positions can be found here.

-WHO CAN RUN: All CS and CSE students are eligible to run in the election.
+WHO CAN RUN: All CS and CSE students that are official members of ACM@UIOWA are eligible to run in the election.

 Note: The ACM@UIOWA Constitution allows for a unanimous veto by current Officers of any nomination for President.
 This can be appealed to the Chapter Sponsor, who can override it if deemed cruel or vindictive.
 All other nominations are fair game to eligible candidates.

 HOW TO RUN: A nomination form will be sent via email.
 It is possible to run for multiple positions.
-Be prepared to either submit a written speech or recorded video that will be displayed next to your name on the internet ballot.
-Here is the form for this year.
+Nomination Form: https://forms.gle/2CyxnhHf2dwScwue8

-WHO IS ELIGIBLE TO VOTE: All CS and CSE students.
+WHO IS ELIGIBLE TO VOTE: All CS and CSE students that are official members of ACM@UIOWA.

 VOTING: ACM@UIOWA will be utilizing instant-runoff elections, which involves ranking candidates in order of preference.
 The process mimics a series of runoff elections, with the bottom candidate being removed each time.
 All ballots will be secret.